Yazmeen Ryan: Club career

-Ryan played for Oklahoma City and was named to the club's all-time Best XI.

 Portland Thorns

 Ryan was drafted at No. 6 overall by the Portland Thorns in the 2021 NWSL Draft.
 Ryan was the Thorns' "top target".
 After they attempted to trade into the #4 draft position, the Thorns eventually traded two later picks plus an international slot to move up to select Ryan.
 Ryan appeared in the starting lineup for the Portland Thorns in the 2022 NWSL Championship Final on October 29, 2022.

 NJ/NY Gotham FC

 On January 5, 2023, Ryan was traded to NJ/NY Gotham FC as part of a three-team trade.
 She made the most appearances for Gotham of any player in the 2023 season.
 She started in the 2023 NWSL Championship Final, in which Gotham defeated OL Reign 2–1.

 Houston Dash

 The Houston Dash announced on December 7, 2024, that they had acquired Ryan from Gotham in exchange for $80,000 in intra-league transfer funds, $400,000 of allocation money, and a 2025 NWSL international roster spot.
+In her lone season in Houston, Ryan started 24 matches and led the Dash in both goals and shots on goal.